 In the 20th century Central America became a refuge for alternative thinkers seeking a peaceful place to live according to beliefs that were unwelcome in North America.
-Belize has a small but visible population of Mennonites (of German/Dutch descent) who settled here in the 1950s and 1960s in attempt to preserve their traditional way of life and strict moral code.
-A few years later, a group of Quakers fled the US to avoid conscription into the military; they settled in Monteverde, Costa Rica and eventually founded the famous cloud-forest reserve.
+Belize has a small but visible population of Mennonites (of German/Dutch descent), who settled here in the 1950s and 1960s in an attempt to preserve their traditional way of life and strict moral code.
+A few years later, a group of Quakers fled the USA to avoid conscription into the military; they settled in Monteverde, Costa Rica, eventually founding the famous cloud-forest reserve.

-The Maya are the most famous and most populous indigenous group in Central America, but there are dozens of lesser known Amerindian groups.
+The Maya are the most famous and populous indigenous group in Central America, but there are dozens of lesser-known Amerindian groups.
 These native peoples make up 16% of the overall regional population.

 The Yucatec Maya are found in the Mexican states of Yucatán, Campeche and Quintana Roo.
 In the 1840s, the Caste War of the Yucatán sent streams of refugees into Belize, resulting in significant Yucatec Maya populations in Corozal and Cayo as well.
 It is estimated that there are about 1.2 million people who currently speak the Yucatec Maya language.

 The Q’eqchi’ people (Kekchí, in Belize) number just under one million.
 They are geographically dispersed, but there are concentrations in Alta and Baja Verapez, Guatemala, and in Toledo, Belize.